Partnerships

 Location: 1428 Phillips Lane, Suite 203, San Luis Obispo, CA 93401

-We are a volunteer-based, community supported organization committed to advancing diversity and inclusion by helping ensure that all people across our communities feel valued and have equal access to resources, services, and opportunities provided by SLO Noor Foundation.
+The Noor Foundations is a volunteer-based, community supported organization committed to advancing diversity and inclusion by helping ensure that all people across our communities feel valued and have equal access to resources, services, and opportunities provided by SLO Noor Foundation.
+For more information, visit their webpage: SLO Noor Foundation -

 The Center for Health and Prevention provides free to low-cost family planning services and reproductive/sexual health services to men, women, teens, and undocumented individuals.
 We accept CenCal and are open to ALL!